Home

 • Is it to manage the impact of your competition better?

-• Is it to introduce more products (or to consider doing so)?
+• Is it to introduce more products or services (or to consider doing so)?
 Or to add more locations?

 • Is it to change ownership: adding new partners, adding key employees?